mparker2/mparker_phd_thesis/discussion/text.md

 We have presented an in-depth analysis of the distribution of genic G4s in *Arabidopsis thaliana*.
 As demonstrated by other groups, we found the levels of potential three tetrad G4s in Arabidopsis are low compared to the number of two tetrad PG4s [@Mullen2010].
 Our analysis also shows that Arabidopsis genes have high levels of template stranded PG4 sequences, both in the 5' UTR and in the start codon proximal end of the CDS.
 These levels constitute an enrichment over what would be expected in random sequence with identical GC content and dinucleotide frequencies, and random sequences which could encode the same protein.
 Furthermore, we show that many G4s are fully or partially hardcoded by protein sequence, suggesting that in some cases protein sequence might be influenced by the G4 forming potential of the DNA.
 Poly-glycine and poly-proline motifs, which induce hardcoded PG4s on the coding and template strands respectively, were found to account for a large number of Arabidopsis CDS PG4s.
 We also showed, however, that the percentage of non-hardcoded template strand PG4s is greater at the start codon proximal end of the CDS, indicating codon selection to increase G4 forming potential in this part of the gene body.
 We hypothesised that G4s may arise in the start of CDSs when 5'UTRs are too short to contain them, however we did not find any correlation between the presence of G4s in the first 100bp of the CDS, and the length of the 5' UTR, suggesting that this is not the case.

 Our microarray and RNAseq datasets have shown reproducibly that treatment of Arabidopsis with the G4 stabilising ligand NMM causes widespread changes in gene expression.
 Genes which contain template stranded two tetrad G4s in their 5' UTRs and CDS regions tended to be downregulated by NMM treatment.
 Genes with coding strand G4s in the gene body were not as strongly affected, indicating a potential mechanism involving the template strand.
-Since the template, or non-transcribed, strand is the one scanned by Pol II during transcription, we hypothesised that stabilised G4s on the template strand may form blockages that prevent the elongation of PolII, whilst coding strand G4s will not.
+Since the template, or non-transcribed, strand is the one scanned by Pol II during transcription, we hypothesised that stabilised G4s on the template strand may form blockages that prevent the elongation of Pol II, whilst coding strand G4s will not.
 These blockages may result in premature termination of transcription.
 We found that large numbers of clustered PG4s in a 200bp window were also indicative of reduced expression, suggesting that clusters of stabilised G4s are more problematic to Pol II than single G4s.

 We analysed publicly available Pol II ChIP-chip data [@Chodvarupu2012] to show that PG4 dense genes have altered Pol II profiles, with greater Pol II density at the TSS proximal end of genes and lower Pol II density at the TSS distal end, compared to the profiles of most over genes.
 This could be considered indicative of a slowing or pausing of Pol II over G4 dense regions under normal conditions, i.e. not in the presence of G4 stabilising agents.
 We did not see higher ratios of reads originating from nascent to mature mRNAs on PG4 dense genes, however, suggesting that this slowing does not naturally result in premature termination or degradation.
 Despite this, it is well documented that Pol II elongation speed affects co-transcriptional processes such as splicing, and so Pol II slowing by G4s may affect these processes.